dylanmtaylor/minimal-arch-linux/README.md

 # Minimal Arch Linux setup - Install scripts

+This is a forked version of exah-io's repository.
+I changed this up as it's more minimal and closer to how I like my system.
+Really, this is mostly for myself but if you want to use it that's fine too.
+README is probably not up to date.

 |                                                 Clean                                                 |                                               Busy                                                |
 | :---------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------: |
 | ![clean](https://raw.githubusercontent.com/exah-io/minimal-arch-linux/master/clean.png) | ![busy](https://raw.githubusercontent.com/exah-io/minimal-arch-linux/master/busy.png) |